robertsoli/Supermarket_Analysis/notebook/supermarket_analysis.md

 - Renaming columns to improve readability and avoid clashing with functions
 - Checking for missing values
-- Checking that data formatting is correct for variables

 The following manipulation also need to be done:

-- Creating columns for Weekday and for Month
-- Creating a day and night variable based on time of transaction
+- Creating new variables needed in analysis
+- Changing data formatting for existing variables

 ---